 Find the perfect activities to do on your trip to the Riviera Maya Mexico area.
 This is the Cancun, Playa del Carmen, Akumal area.

-Nate and I recently traveled to the Cancun, Mexico area with his co-workers.
-It was our first time in Mexico and it was a fabulous trip!
-It was a great getaway for couples, but also would be a great getaway for families.
+Nate and I have traveled to the Cancun, Mexico area a few times in the last couple of years.
+We have gone twice with his co-workers and once with our kids.
+It was a great getaway for couples, but is also a great getaway for families.
 Here are some tips for traveling to the area.

 What Time of Year to Visit Cancun

-We traveled in early November, which was a great time of year to go.
+We traveled in early November twice, which was a great time of year to go.
+We also went mid-December and loved it then.
 The months of May-September can be pretty hot and humid.
 November-March are typically in the low 80s (F).

 Peak time for travel is December-April, so if you don’t like crowds, avoid those months.
-It is easy to see why those months are popular since the weather is amazing.
+It is easy to see why those months are popular since the weather is amazing in Mexico.

 Hurricane season is June-November, so between hurricanes and heat, I would avoid June-October if you can.